jeremymiller00/blogscraper/docs/design_doc.md

 * A database (file? sqlite?) is needed to track what has been scraped
  * Just a json file for now
 * Get list of pages, filter, then scrape
-* Or go by last scraping date, get since then

 # Objects
 ## BaseBot